Chapter

 What does John 5:39 mean?

-This is a key idea to consider when discussing ideas such as evidence, proof, and faith.
+This is a key idea when discussing ideas such as evidence, proof, and faith.
 The Bible never calls on anyone to express "blind faith," which is belief without evidence.
-In this very passage, Jesus is responding to criticism by giving three separate forms of evidence.
+In this very passage, Jesus responds to criticism by giving three separate forms of evidence.
 He has mentioned human testimony (John 5:33) and direct observation—in the form of His miracles (John 5:36).
 Now, He is referring to the evidence of God's written Scripture.
 And yet, for some, this is not enough and never will be.

 This is why God does not offer "proof" to all people: it won't necessarily produce obedience or trust.
 Simply knowing that God exists does not mean obedience will follow (James 2:19).
 Having knowledge does not always mean trusting in God, as Israel's own disobedience showed (Numbers 14:20–23; Nehemiah 9:16–17; Psalm 78:11–12).
 And, here, the fact that the Pharisees were knowledgeable in the Scriptures did not necessarily mean they were willing to accept Jesus (John 7:17).